Nabhel/Nabhel/README.md

 - 👩🏽‍💻 I mentor designers on [ADPList](https://adplist.org/mentors/fortune-nabhel-harmony)
 - 🌱 I’m currently learning about Blockchain and Web3.
 - 👯 I’m looking to collaborate on design projects
-- 🤔 I’m looking for help with finding open source projects
 - 📫 How to reach me: fortuneharmony90@gmail.com